kalyntn97/PlanPal/README.md

 ### Features

-Event Creation: Create events with titles, dates, times, and descriptions.
+Event Creation: Create events with titles, dates, and descriptions.

 Enter Expenses: When creating an event or during its planning phase, you can enter the expenses incurred, such as tickets, reservations, or supplies.